Skip to content

 Trig point looking north at Dolaucothi Gold Mines, Carmarthenshire | © National Trust Images/Andrew Butler

-Turn right down a very steep part of the route, then turn right again before reaching the river.
+Turn left along the forestry road.
+Keep an eye and ear out for the abundant woodland wildlife.
+Turn right down a very steep part of the route, follow the path turning right again, into the woodland, before reaching the river.

-Follow the route along the valley floor as the River Cothi meanders on your left.
-This part of the route can get muddy in winter.
+Follow the path along the valley floor as the River Cothi meanders on your left.
+This part of the route can get very muddy in winter.

-As the river runs away from you, follow the field boundary up to join the forestry road.
-Turn left onto the forestry road and follow it straight to Pumsaint village.
+As the river runs away from you, follow the path around the field boundary to a gate onto the forestry road.
+Turn left onto the forestry road and follow it straight ahead to Pumsaint village.

-When the track meets the road, you can turn right to explore the village of Pumsaint, or turn left and carefully join the pavement alongside the road as it crosses the river.
-At the road sign for Dolaucothi Gold Mines, fork left down the lane and walk back to the car park.
+When the track meets the road, you can turn right to explore the village of Pumsaint or turn left and carefully join the pavement alongside the road as it crosses the river Cothi.
+Turn left at the road sign for Dolaucothi Gold Mines, there is a 350m section of road walking with no pavement here.
+At the fork turn left returning to the car park.

 End point